networknt/light-doc/content/style/light-graphql-4j/graphql-router.md

 draft: false
 ---

+Graphql Router is responsible for handling GraphQL and GraphiQL requests and hooks schema provider.
-This module provides RouteHandler and SchemaProvider interfaces and implement both GET and POST handlers for GraphQL.
+It provides RouteHandler and SchemaProvider interfaces and implement both GET and POST handlers for GraphQL.

-The router is a HandlerProvider and it needs to be put into file /src/main/resources/META-INF/services/com.networknt.server.HandlerProvider in your GraphQL API/service.
+The router is a HandlerProvider and it needs to be put into service.yml config file.

 This [link][] is an example.

 The user developed schema needs to be hooked to the GraphqlPostHandler in this module through SchemaProvider interface.
-The SPI config file should be located at /src/main/resources/META-INF/services/com.networknt.graphql.router.SchemaProvider
+The service.yml config file should include the implementation of the com.networknt.graphql.router.SchemaProvider

 Another [example][].

 [link]: https://github.com/networknt/light-example-4j/blob/master/graphql/mutation/src/main/resources/META-INF/services/com.networknt.server.HandlerProvider
 [example]: https://github.com/networknt/light-example-4j/blob/master/graphql/mutation/src/main/resources/META-INF/services/com.networknt.graphql.router.SchemaProvider